GooseyGus/fpl_optimiser_V2/.github/copilot_instructions.md

 - Include docstrings for functions explaining purpose, args, and returns
 - Group related functionality logically

-### API Usage Best Practices
-- The FPL API provides comprehensive data in minimal calls
-- Use `bootstrap-static` endpoint for all player/team data (1 call)
-- Use `event/{gameweek}/live/` endpoint for gameweek-specific stats (1 call per gameweek)
-- Never iterate through individual player endpoints when batch data is available
-- Always include timeout parameters on requests

 ## Project Structure

 This repository is organized into three main components: